 \section{Abstract}

 Integrated sensing and communication (ISAC) techniques can leverage existing, wide-coverage communication networks to perform sensing tasks, enabling large-scale and low-cost target sensing.
 However, the inherent randomness of communication data payloads introduces undesired sidelobes in the ambiguity function that may degrade target detection and parameter estimation performance.
 This paper develops a communication-centric ISAC framework that is standards-compliant and compatible with existing devices.
 Specifically, we propose a low-complexity constellation selection scheme over a {\textit{finite}}, {\textit{off-the-shelf}} alphabet, achieving an efficient sensing-communication trade-off without custom waveforms or frame-structure changes.
 To this end, we analyze two classical sensing receivers including matched filtering (MF) and reciprocal filtering (RF) for ranging measurements, {{and derive closed-form sensing laws that link constellation statistics to sensing performance.
-Under any finite-alphabet constellation combination, MF sidelobes depend on the weighted sum of the kurtosis values of the per-subcarrier constellations, while RF noise enhancement depends on the inverse second moment of the transmit symbol, providing a tractable expression for tuning the sensing-communication trade-off.}} The analysis extends to multi-symbol coherent integration and achieves the expected processing gain.
-Guided by these insights, we propose a low-complexity design that retains a finite constellation set and optimally shapes power under communication quality constraints.
-We prove that in flat-fading channels, any Pareto-optimal solution activates no more than three constellations.
+Under any finite-alphabet constellation combination, MF sidelobes depend on the weighted sum of the kurtosis values of the per-subcarrier constellations, while RF noise enhancement depends on the inverse second moment of the transmit symbol, providing a tractable expression for tuning the sensing-communication trade-off.}} Guided by these insights, we propose a low-complexity design that retains a finite constellation set and shapes power under communication quality constraints.
+We prove that in flat-fading channels, there exists a Pareto-optimal solution that activates no more than three constellations.
 For frequency-selective channels, a bilevel algorithm with closed-form inner updates attains near-optimal performance while sharply reducing computational complexity.
 We validate the entire theoretical pipeline with numerical simulations as well as experimental results.
 The results corroborate the theory, constellation mixing and coherent multi-symbol processing reliably reveal markedly weaker targets at practical signal-to-noise ratios.